elizabethmcd/peptigate/README.md

 * sORF: intermediate files related to sORF prediction from non-coding nucleotide contigs supplied as input to the pipeline.
     * contigs: contains processed contiguous sequences that are filtered before sORF prediction.
     * filtering: a BLAST filter designed to remove fragmented contiguous sequences that contain fragmented coding sequences (canonical genes longer than 100 amino acids).
-    * plmutils: intermediate files and sORF prediction via the tool plm-utils.
+    * plmutils: intermediate files and sORF predictions from the tool `plm-utils`.

 ### Compute Specifications